nebos1/TikTakToe/README.md

 First repo uploaded in github.

-It is a basic and easy console made variation of the famouse TIkTakToe game.
+It is a basic and easy console made variation of the famous TIkTakToe game.